nikhil94058/assignment/README.md

 ## 🔒 Environment Variables

-Create a `.env` file and add the following:
+Create a `.env` file in your backend folder and add the following:

 ```ini
 MONGO_URI=your_mongo_connection_string